What Is A Tank Strapping Chart?

 17.64 448 5 795 210

-The resolution of the increments can vary.
+Increment resolution can vary.
 Some measure every inch; others may use feet.
 Volume is often the primary increment; an oil tank might only show a measurement for every barrel (42 US gallons).
+Measurement unit combinations is common.
+For example, levels are measured in both inches and millimeters, and volume in gallons and liters.

-Level Sensors
+Level Sensors And Tank Strapping Charts

 Other Terms For Tank Strapping Chart